Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ```

 ### I still can't pass the ctsProfile check
-If you've picked a certified fingerprint from the provided list, or you're using a fingerprint that you know is certified but still can't pass the ctsProfile check, do the following.
+If you've picked a certified fingerprint from the provided list, or you're using a fingerprint that you know is certified but still can't pass the ctsProfile check, try one or more of the following:
 - First, do you pass basicIntegrity?
 If you don't, there's something else going on that this module can't help you with.
 Take a look under "Miscellaneous MagiskHide issues" below.
+- Go into the script options and move the execution of the boot script to post-fs-data.
+See "Boot stage" below.
-- Try a different fingerprint from the provided list.
+- Try a different fingerprint (pick one from the provided list).
-- Make sure you don't have any remnants from previous root methods that may interfere with the SafetyNet check.
+- Some ROMs will just not be able to pass the ctsProfile check, if they contain signs of a rooted/modified device that Magisk can't hide.
+Check in your ROM thread or with the creator/developer.
+- You might have remnants of previous tampering on your device.
 A clean install of your system may be required.
-- Some ROMs will just not be able to pass the ctsProfile check, if they contain signs of a rooted/modified device that Magisk can't hide.
-- If you can't get things working, and want help, make sure to provide logs.
+- If you can't get things working, and want help, make sure to provide logs and details.
 See "Logs, etc" below.

 ## Keeping your device "certified"